Robin van der Vleuten

-You're building an e-commerce site.
-Everything's going great until a customer from Japan tries to check out and your form is asking them for a "State" and "ZIP code."
+You're building an e-commerce site, and a customer from Japan reaches checkout.
+Your form asks for a "State" and a "ZIP code."

 Or maybe you're printing shipping labels and discover that the USPS wants certain fields in ALL CAPS for automated sorting, but you have no idea which fields or why.